Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Washington Home Heating Fuel Comparison

-Families have a host of fuels that can be used when it comes to heating.
-Heating Oil is the most popular choice in Washington, used by 99,824 or 35% of homeowners.
-The 2nd most popular primary heating fuel for Washington homeowners is Propane, used by 57,954 homes (20%).
-The rest of the homes are heated with Natural Gas (19%), Electricity (13%), Wood (11%), and Other (2%).
+Residences have a variety of fuels to choose from when it comes to heating.
+Heating Oil is the most common choice in Washington, used by 99,824 or 35% of residents.
+The next most popular primary heating fuel for Washington households is Propane, used by 57,954 homes (20%).
+The remaining homes are heated with Natural Gas (19%), Electricity (13%), Wood (11%), and Other (2%).

 Washington County Residential Primary Home Heating Fuel (in Number of Households)